Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Summary

 \section{Summary}

 This paper investigates the performance of the deconvolution-based waveform reconstruction algorithm under conditions of large dynamic charge range and varying LS scintillation time profiles.
 By configuring three undershoot amplitudes for the SPE waveform and eight scintillation time profiles, PMT waveform simulation data were constructed to comprehensively evaluate the algorithm's performance in reconstructing point-like event waveforms within a dynamic range of 0–200~PEs.
 The results indicate that the residual non-linearity of the reconstructed charge can be controlled within 1\%.
 The algorithm exhibits good adaptability to the dynamic range and effectively handles waveforms with different undershoot levels, while its reconstruction performance shows no significant dependence on the scintillation time profile.
+It should be noted that the 1\% residual non-linearity reported in this paper is obtained under the specific simulation conditions described in Section~\ref{sec:simulation}.
+Other factors not considered in this study (such as different noise levels, PMT saturation, or alternative detector configurations) may affect reconstruction performance.
+The applicability of these results to other experimental settings should be verified on a case-by-case basis.

 Furthermore, the application of the algorithm to large-signal waveforms induced by through-going muons is examined.
 The results demonstrate that the deconvolution algorithm generally maintains effective reconstruction capability.
 For waveforms that do not fully recover to the baseline by the end of the sampling window, a slight degradation in reconstruction performance is observed, which can be mitigated by appropriately extending the sampling window.
 In practical applications, factors such as data volume constraints, PMT afterpulse, and electronic stability—which may influence baseline behavior—should be carefully considered, and corresponding mitigation strategies should be explored and implemented.